-Stephen Clift is Director of the Sidney De Haan Research Centre for Arts and Health.
+Stephen Clift is Emeritus Professor for the Sidney De Haan Research Centre for Arts and Health.

 He has worked in the field of health promotion and public health for over twenty-five years, and has made contributions to research, practice and training on HIV/AIDS prevention, sex education, international travel and health and the health promoting school.
 His current interests relate to arts and heath and particularly the potential value of group singing for health and wellbeing.